 For exam dates, refer to The College Board AP Calendar.

-AP Biology is one of the most popular Advanced Placement tests, and strongly recommended for students on a pre-med track.
-There’s a ton of content in the course and exam, so supplementing your course materials with review guides, flashcards, and other resources is a fantastic idea.
+AP Biology is one of the most popular Advanced Placement tests, and strongly recommended study for students on a pre-med track.
+There’s a ton of content in the course and exam, so supplementing your study materials with review guides, flashcards, and other resources is a fantastic idea.

-We’ve rounded up a short list of the best AP Biology materials to help any student succeed.
+We’ve rounded up a short list of the best AP Bio books and flashcards to help any student succeed.
 Which one is right for you depends on your individual circumstances.
-To recap our recommendations:
+To recap our recommendations for top prep books:

 |Top Overall Recommendation||Cracking The AP Biology Exam|